- Grant Amount

 The research began in early 2020 and has involved interviews with over 25 practitioners, government figures and other experts; a literature review covering around 200 shortlisted research, policy and evaluation reports from a variety of fields; and interviews and focus groups with Integrity Action project participants.

-We are currently running an online brainstorm, inviting anyone with knowledge of citizen-centred accountability mechanisms to provide input and ideas on two areas: (1) funding models for CCA mechanisms, and (2) how such mechanisms can be governed and administered.
+We ran an online brainstorm, inviting anyone with knowledge of citizen-centred accountability mechanisms to provide input and ideas on two areas: (1) funding models for CCA mechanisms, and (2) how such mechanisms can be governed and administered.

 Research outputs and publications